-As a cornerstone of the State’s efforts to assist storm-impacted New Yorkers, the Governor’s Office of Storm Recovery (GOSR) operates the NY Rising Housing Recovery Program to facilitate home repairs, rehabilitation, mitigation, and elevation for the owners of single-family homes.
+As a cornerstone of the State’s efforts to assist storm-impacted New Yorkers, the Governor’s Office of Storm Recovery (GOSR) operates the NY Rising Housing Recovery Program to facilitate home repairs, rehabilitation, mitigation, and elevation for the owners of single-family homes, two-family owner occupied properties, and manufactured homes.
 Seeing up to 300,000 housing units damaged, the State– from the very onset– made strategic decisions to speed up the distribution of funds, empower individuals in their own recoveries and provide them with opportunities to incorporate optional resiliency measures.
 Above all else, GOSR has recognized the extreme importance of getting families back in their homes, while simultaneously ensuring compliance with U.S. Department of Housing & Urban Development (HUD) requirements.

-The NY Rising Housing Recovery Program has established comprehensive program deadlines for Single-Family Housing applicants.
+December 2016 - The NY Rising Housing Recovery Program has established comprehensive program deadlines for Single Family Housing applicants.
 The Program sent active applicants with incomplete projects the NOTICE OF DEADLINES FOR YOUR FUNDING AND COMPLETION OF YOUR CONSTRUCTION PROJECT which details program deadlines and resources available to finish incomplete projects within a year’s time.
-If you are an active program applicant, please review the notice sent to you and also linked above.
+If you are an active program applicant, please review the notice sent to you or refer to it linked above.

 This is a State Program administered by New York State Homes and Community Renewal.
 It is federally funded through the Community Development Block Grant - Disaster Recovery Program (CDBG-DR), which is administered by the US Department of Housing and Urban Development (HUD).